Morgan Edwards

-Morgan Edwards (May 9, 1722 – January 25, 1792) was an American historian of religion, Baptist pastor, notable for his teaching on the 'rapture' before its popularization by John Nelson Darby (1800–1882).
+Morgan Edwards (May 9, 1722 – January 25, 1792) was an American historian of religion and Baptist pastor.
+He was a trustee in the chartering of the College in the English Colony of Rhode Island and Providence Plantations, later named Brown University.

 Biography

 Edwards was born in Trevethin parish, Pontypool, Wales, and attended Bristol College, after which he began preaching in 1738.
 He pastored several small Baptist churches in England for seven years, then moved to Ireland, where he pastored for nine years.
 In May 1761 he emigrated to the American colonies, and became pastor of the First Baptist Church in Philadelphia, Pennsylvania.
 He was one of the few Baptist clergyman to side with the Tories in the American Revolution.

 Edwards was a friend to the Academy of Philadelphia, afterwards the University of Pennsylvania, which in 1769 honored him with an honorary Master of Arts.

 Edwards resigned as pastor of the First Baptist Church in Philadelphia in 1771 and retired to Pencader Hundred, near Newark, Delaware where he lived until his death in 1795.
 His grave is located at the Mount Moriah Cemetery in Philadelphia, Pennsylvania.